Quantum interferometers: principles and applications: N00N State Interferometer

 Precision measurements are crucial across all scientific fields.
 Optical phase measurements, in particular, are utilized to measure distance, position, displacement, acceleration, and optical path length.
-Quantum entanglement allows for higher precision beyond what would otherwise be achievable.
-In particular, N00NSI can help increase the precision of optical phase measurements beyond the shot-noise limit (SNL) and reach the ultimate Heisenberg limit.
-Numerous theoretical and experimental works have demonstrated the applications of N00NSI in high-precision phase measurements \cite{Giovannetti2004Science,Kawabe2007OE, Rubin2007PRA,Sun2008EPL, Okamoto2008NJP, Berry2009PRA, Kim2011OE, Jin2013SR,Slussarenko2017NP, Hong2021NC,Qin2023PRL,You2021APL}.
-Xiang et al. showed that the 6-photon Holland-Burnett state is more optimal than the 6-photon N00N state to realize enhanced sensitivity \cite{Xiang2013SR}.
+Quantum entanglement allows for higher precision beyond what would otherwise be unachievable.
+In particular, N00N-SI can help increase the precision of optical phase measurements beyond the shot-noise limit (SNL) and reach the ultimate Heisenberg limit.
+Numerous theoretical and experimental works have demonstrated the applications of N00N-SI in high-precision phase measurements \cite{Giovannetti2004Science,Kawabe2007OE, Rubin2007PRA,Sun2008EPL, Okamoto2008NJP, Berry2009PRA, Kim2011OE, Jin2013SR,Slussarenko2017NP, Hong2021NC,Qin2023PRL,You2021APL,Zhou2018PRL,Li2022LSA}.
+Xiang et al. showed that the 6-photon HB state is more optimal than the 6-photon N00N state to realize enhanced sensitivity \cite{Xiang2013SR}.
 Figure\,\ref{N00NphaseM}(a1) shows the corresponding experimental setup.
 The input state is $\left| 33 \right\rangle$, which is generated from an SPDC source.
 The state is incident on a polarization-based interferometer and measured by photon number-resolved detectors, which are, in fact, single-photon counting module (SPCM) arrays.
 Figure\,\ref{N00NphaseM}(a2) is the interference pattern of the $\left| 33 \right\rangle$ state.
 Figure\,\ref{N00NphaseM}(a3) presents the calculated Fisher information.
-It is clear that the 6-photon Holland-Burnett (solid blue) has a higher Fisher information than the 6-photon N00N state (dotted and dot-dash curve) and the SNL (dashed horizontal).
+It is clear that the 6-photon HB state (solid blue) has a higher Fisher information than the 6-photon N00N state (dotted and dot-dash curve).

 Although quantum-enhanced metrology holds the promise of improved sensitivity, no experiment using photonic quantum states has truly surpassed the SNL.
 All previous experiments have considered only a subset of the photons used due to photon loss, detector inefficiency, or other imperfections.
 In 2017, Slussarenko et al. performed unconditional entanglement-enhanced photonic interferometry using an ultra-high-efficiency photon source and detectors \cite{Slussarenko2017NP}.
 By sampling a birefringent phase shift, they demonstrated precision beyond the SNL without artificially correcting for loss and imperfections.
 Figure\,\ref{N00NphaseM}(b) shows their experimental setup and measured interference patterns and the corresponding Fisher information.
 In Fig.\,\ref{N00NphaseM}(b3), the orange curve is the Fisher information determined from the probability fringes in Fig.\,\ref{N00NphaseM}(b2).
 The dashed red line is the Fisher information at the SNL, the solid blue line is the SNL when taking into account the inefficiency and multi-photon emission.
 Their results show a clear violation of the adjusted SNL bound that takes into account the information in unrecorded trials.